THE CONSTITUTION OF THE

 - Promote better relations between Century High School and Century Staff.

-Section 19: Director of Tech and Sound: The ASB Director of Tech and Sound shall have the duty and power to:
+The ASB Director of Funds shall have the duty and power to:

 - With administration approval, handle or oversee all finances of this organization.